The Nutcracker in 3D: Development

 Director Konchalovsky stated that the film had been his "dream project" for over twenty years.
 He was inspired to adapt it into 3D for several reasons; he believed that the format would be useful in conveying the fantastical nature of the material, capturing the emotions of CGI characters, and appealing to a family audience.
 At the same time, he opted to adapt it with no ballet sequences because, according to him, "ballet cannot work in cinema very well."

-Konchalovsky gave the rats who try to take over the fantasy kingdom Nazi-like qualities in his production, one of the many elements in the adaptation which alienated both critics and audiences.
+Konchalovsky gave the villainous rats Nazi-like qualities in his production, one of many elements in the adaptation which alienated both critics and audiences.

 Financing

-A 2022 article in Meduza reported that the film was primarily financed by VEB.RF, a Russian state development corporation chaired by Vladimir Putin, and that it was the most expensive Russian film made to date.
+A 2022 article in Meduza reported that the film was primarily financed by VEB.RF, a Russian state development corporation chaired by Vladimir Putin, and that it was the most expensive Russian film produced to date.

-In December 2020, VEB filed a lawsuit against the producers for unpaid loans, totaling 127.8 million US dollars, claiming they had withheld proceeds from the film’s ticket sales.
+In December 2020, VEB filed a lawsuit against the producers for unpaid loans, totaling USD$127.8 million, claiming they had withheld proceeds from ticket sales.